 One of the most important tasks of 2015-2020 at LHU is to improve the quality of training to meet the needs of the society and to meet the demands of the fourth industrial revolution.
 The purpose of this study is to examine the industry 4.0 affecting training quality and its implications and how training quality influences student's satisfaction.
 The researchers surveyed 400 students who are studying at LHU and answered 20 questions.
 The primary sources of data collected from July 2017 to March 2018 at LHU and simple random sampling technique.
-The Data analysed Cronbach's Alpha and the Exploratory Factor Analysis (EFA), which used for Structural Equation Modelling (SEM) technique and using partial least squares method.
-Student's responses measured through an adapted questionnaire on a 5-point Likert scale: Conventions: (1) Completely disagree, (2) Disagree, (3) Normal, (4) Agree, (5) completely agree.
+The Data analyzed Cronbach's Alpha and the exploratory factor analysis (EFA), which used for Structural Equation Modelling (SEM) technique and using partial least squares method.
+Student's responses measured through an adapted questionnaire on a 5-point Likert scale: Conventions: 1: Completely disagree, 2: Disagree, 3: Normal; 4: Agree; 5: completely agree.
 Hard copy distributed among 7.000 students of LHU.
 In addition, the findings of the study have three factors (Human resource, training facility and technology capability) affecting training quality and training quality affecting student's satisfaction with significance level 0.01.